ST. ALi, Melbourne, Victoria © Visit Victoria

 Melbourne's love affair with coffee started with the arrival of Italian and Greek immigrants after World War II and has evolved into an art form.
 The city's coffee entrepreneurs trawl the world's great coffee regions in search of single origin coffees with which to tantalise their sophisticated customers.
 And it’s not just about espressos and flat whites (similar to lattes), but also pour over, siphon and cold-drip coffee styles.

-Seven Seeds (which takes its name from the seven fertile seeds of coffee that the Sufi Baba Budan smuggled out of Yemen and into India during the 17th century) is a small micro-roaster in Carlton that sources seasonal coffee from around the world, particularly estate, micro-lot and single origin coffees.
+Seven Seeds (which takes its name from the seven fertile seeds of coffee that the Sufi Baba Budan smuggled out of Yemen and into India during the 17th century) is a small micro-roaster in Carlton that sources seasonal coffee from around the world.
 It is owned by coffee visionaries Mark Dundon and Bridget Amor, the original owners of ST ALi.
 Its quirky on-site café still makes some of Melbourne's best coffee and offers a small menu of simple food.
-Other cafés include the tiny Brother Baba Budan on Little Bourke Street with its mismatched chairs suspended from the ceiling in Magritte-like whimsy.

 Market Lane’s roastery and café at Prahran Market is proud of its distinctive single origin coffees.
 Espresso and pour over coffee is served alongside cakes, pastries, muesli and more.
 It sells single estate coffee beans and brewing equipment, and offers free public cuppings (tastings) and brewing classes that cover pour over, aeropress and plunger coffee.
 Other outlets are at Queen Victoria Market, Carlton and two in the city centre.

 The hipster chic Wide Open Road roaster, coffee lab and café has an industrial chic fit-out inside a converted 1950s warehouse plastered with paste-up street art.
 So very Melbourne.
 Its Bathysphere house blend is designed to be drunk black.
-There's the Shady Lane blend for espresso and milk, plus there are pour overs and cold brews.
-Enjoy some of the most inspired café food in Melbourne, with dishes that span the spectrum from avocado, pea and goats fetta smash to sake donburi bowls, as you watch the roasters in action through plexiglas windows.
+Enjoy some of the most inspired café food in Melbourne as you watch the roasters in action through plexiglass windows.

 In the sprawling, post-industrial space of the former WB Ellis auction house, the Auction Rooms boutique coffee roaster and café ticks all the boxes.
 There are great espressos, a separate coffee bar for drip and siphon coffees (all sourced from their own beans roasted at the off-site Small Batch Roasting Company) and funky food including excellent breakfast eggs.
-A range of seating options includes tall stools at the casement windows with their delicate stained glass accents, a sunken living area near the front door and an enclosed outdoor terrace.
+Plus, there's outdoor seating for a dose of fresh air on warm Melbourne mornings.

 Housed in an open plan, award-winning warehouse conversion among Fitzroy’s edgy street art, Industry Beans is a coffee roastery, restaurant and brew bar.
-The barista team offers lots of single origin and blended coffees (with new selections every two weeks) brewed using a wide variety of methods including espresso, pour over, aeropress and cold-drip.
-There are soy, almond, and coconut milks.
 The inspired seasonal brunch menu sports almost-too-pretty-to-eat dishes, such as rosewater compressed watermelon with lemon myrtle panna cotta, bee pollen curd and wattleseed granola, designed to showcase the roastery’s beans.
-The bubble cup cold-drip is made from single origin coffee layered on condensed and soy milks and coffee-soaked tapioca balls.

 The Brunswick East Project is the roasting headquarters of Padre Coffee, which sources green coffee from 30 estates worldwide.
 Check out the huge range of coffee gadgets while you sip your specialty brew and sign up for a barista course.
 Padre also has the League of Honest Coffee in the city centre plus cafés in the Royal Arcade, at South Melbourne Market and Queen Victoria Market.